2 Brooklyn Jewish men attacked, 1 called 'fake jew'

 Victim of the bias attack in Brooklyn speaking out after being beaten/nearly escaping death...he says he began to pray thinking he wasn’t going to make it @ABC7NY details at 11pm pic.twitter.com/9hMhEoLXje— Naveen Dhaliwal (@NaveenDhaliwal) April 22, 2018

-"He started a tyrant.
-'I hate Jews, you stole my money - call my mortgage, my house,'" Moskowitz said.
+"He started a tyrant," Moskowitz said. "'I hate Jews, you stole my money, call my mortgage, my house.'"

 Two people walking by jumped in to help, allowing Moskowitz, shaken and injured, to get away.

-"There are a lot of people unfortunately that hate Jews and want to kill the Jews," said his wife, Channah Moskowitz.
+"There are a lot of people, unfortunately, that hate Jews and want to kill the Jews," his wife Channah Moskowitz said.

-The local community has become increasingly concerned as police say this is the second attack in a week on a member of the Jewish community.
+The local community has become increasingly concerned, as police say this is the second attack in a week on a member of the Jewish community.
 One man was punched several times in the face nearby on Eastern Parkway.

+"Two attacks in less than nine days, people are scared," said the victim, Ari Ellis.

+He remembers every moment of it, every punch, every kick.
+He was brutally assaulted on his way to the Lubavitcher synagogue on Eastern Parkway.

 The Anti-Defamation League is also helping by offering a $5,000 reward to find the person or people responsible for both crimes.